Morteza-saghi/ansible/modules/Copy.md

   hosts: all

   tasks:
-    - name: create the directory
+    - name: add a file with content to the directory
-      file:
-        recurse: yes #  make it recursive of the other directorys dosent exist make them too
-        path: /home/shit
-        state: directory
+      copy:
+        src: ./thisfile
+        dest: /path/to/dir/
-        mode: 0755
+        mode: 0700
 ```